 Upper North Fork Roadless Area is 63,000 acres of strikingly varied and majestic landscape unfolding on the Idaho/Montana border.
-This description includes the adjacent Rawhide Roadless Area since, for all practical purposes the areas are contiguous.
+This description includes the adjacent Rawhide Roadless Area, since for all practical purposes the areas are contiguous.
 The long-defunct Rawhide Road (today just a dirt trail) is all that separates them.
 Located approximately 40 air miles west of Missoula, Montana, this country ranges from narrow, flat valley bottoms to steep breaklands framing drainages; from sloping meadows and shady woods to jagged ridges and carved cirque basins.
 Sharp, rugged relief above 7,000 feet occurs along the Bitterroot Divide, separating Idaho/Montana, with a few glacial lakes punctuating the ridges.
-Topography softens in the North Fork Clearwater drainage, dropping to just under 4,000 feet, where the watercourse leaves the area.
-Upper North Fork contains six lakes and the headwaters of two important river systems: North Fork Clearwater and St. Joe.
+Topography softens in the North Fork Clearwater drainage, dropping to just under 4,000 feet where the watercourse leaves the area.
+Upper North Fork contains six lakes and the headwaters of two important river systems – North Fork Clearwater and St. Joe.

 In addition to supporting crucial ecological systems, the Upper North Fork contains unique natural and cultural features.
-The large size, varied topography, and dense vegetation screen provide remarkable opportunities for solitude and for experiencing the incomparable countryside, be it through hiking, camping, horseback riding, hunting, fishing, or photography.
+The large size, varied topography, and dense vegetation screen, provide remarkable opportunities for solitude and for experiencing the incomparable countryside, be it through hiking, camping, horseback riding, hunting, fishing, or photography.
 Stateline Trail, which extends north from Hoodoo Pass along the Bitterroot Divide, is a designated National Recreation Trail, and has long been used by indigenous peoples, then trappers, and now outdoor enthusiasts.
 Historic evidence indicates early Native Americans used selected sites along the Divide for killing game that crossed or were driven from one side to the other.
-Approximately 150 acres of the Saint Joe River has been classified as Wild under the Wild & Scenic Rivers Act.
-Finally, considerable early day mining and Forest Service activity has left scattered traces on the areas boundary.
+Approximately 150 acres of the St. Joe River has been classified as Wild under the Wild & Scenic Rivers Act.
+Considerable early day mining and Forest Service activity has left scattered traces on the areas boundary.